 Concerning grades and sports: A student must maintain a grade above 70% for each subject to participate in a game or practice.
 If a student's grade falls below 70% at any point during the season, the student will be ineligible to play or practice for one week.
+The student should not attend games or practices until they are eligible.
+Grades will be checked on Mondays.
 Each week thereafter, eligibility will be determined.